The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data Quality and AI

 In the field of data management, data quality is a well-studied topic that has been a major concern of organizations for decades, leading to the introduction of standards and quality frameworks~\cite{WangS96,Batini06}.
-The recent advances in AI have brought data quality back into the spotlight in the context of building “data ecosystems” that cope with emerging data challenges posed by AI-based systems in enterprises~\cite{noaiwithoutdata}.
+The recent advances in AI have brought data quality back into the spotlight in the context of building ``data ecosystems'' that cope with emerging data challenges posed by AI-based systems in enterprises~\cite{noaiwithoutdata}.
 Researchers pointed out such challenges, including data quality issues~\cite{gudivada2017data}, data life cycle concerns~\cite{PolyzotisRWZ18}, the connection to ML-OPs~\cite{abs-2102-07750}, and model management~\cite{SchelterBJSSS18}.
 Furthermore, some studies presented a vision of data quality assessment tools~\cite{abs-2108-05935}, an automation of data quality verification~\cite{SchelterLSCBG18} or a methodology to summarize the quality of a dataset as datasheets~\cite{GebruMVVWDC21}, nutritional labels~\cite{StoyanovichH19}, and data cards~\cite{tagliabue2021dag}.

-In this work, under the umbrella of data-centric AI, we revisit six selected data quality dimensions, namely \begin{itemize} \item Consistent representation \item Completeness \item Feature accuracy \item Target accuracy \item Uniqueness \item Target class balance \end{itemize} Our ultimate aim is to observe and understand ML-model behavior in terms of data quality.
-We test a variety of commonly used ML-algorithms for solving classification, clustering, or regression tasks.
-We analyze the performance of five algorithms per task (15~algorithms in total) covering the spectrum from simple models to complex deep learning models (see Section~\ref{sec:MLalgorithms}).
+In this work, under the umbrella of data-centric AI, we revisit six selected data quality dimensions, namely \textit{consistent representation}, \textit{completeness}, \textit{feature accuracy}, \textit{target accuracy}, \textit{uniqueness} and \textit{target class balance}.
+Our ultimate aim is to observe and understand ML model behavior in terms of data quality.
+We test a variety of commonly used ML algorithms for solving classification, clustering, or regression tasks.
+We analyze the performance of~19 ML algorithms covering the spectrum from simple models to complex deep learning models.